DiTEC-project/rule_learning_high_dimensional_small_tabular_data/README.md

 # Discovering Association Rules in High-Dimensional Small Tabular Data

-This repository contains the experimental source code for the paper entitled "Discovering Association Rules in High-Dimensional Small Tabular Data", submitted to the 1st International Workshop on Advanced Neuro-Symbolic Applications.
+This repository contains the experimental source code for the paper entitled "Discovering Association Rules in High-Dimensional Small Tabular Data", accepted at the [1st International Workshop on Advanced Neuro-Symbolic Applications](https://ansya-workshop.github.io/2025/) as part of the [European Conference on Artificial Intelligence 2025](https://ecai2025.org/).

 ---